 Turtles are semi-aquatic reptiles that are also omnivores, so they typically require more protein than vegetarian tortoises.
 Turtles will eat small fish and insects and specially made turtle food that’s higher in protein for those that are kept as pets.

-Now that you have a basic appreciation of the differences between these two related reptiles, we’ll get into the habitats and diets of some of the different species of wild tortoises.
-Understanding what tortoises eat in the wild will give you a much better idea of what you can feed them at home.
+Now that you have a basic understanding of the differences between these two related reptiles, we’ll get into the habitats and diets of some of the different species of wild tortoises.
+Understanding what tortoises eat in the wild will give you a much better idea of what you can feed them at home when keeping one as a pet.

 Mediterranean Tortoises